 "With the high cost of lending, the mafia is able to get a foothold in many businesses with its ready liquidity," Marangoni said.

 Extortionate lending has become an increasingly sophisticated and lucrative source of income for organised crime, on top of drug trafficking, racketeering, prostitution and counterfeiting, say mafia watchers.

 Groups like the Sicilian Cosa Nostra, the Naples Camorra and Calabria's 'Ndrangheta have built strong footholds in the Italian economy with revenues that match those of some of the country's biggest businesses.

 "In some areas of the north we're now seeing joint ventures between the 'Ndrangheta and the Camorra," Transcrime researcher Michele Riccardi told Reuters.

-The Transcrime report, said mafiosi were far from brilliant businessmen, and criminal organizations focused on the construction, mining and catering sectors, where sophisticated management skills are not needed.
+The Transcrime report, said mafiosi were far from brilliant businessmen, and criminal organisations focused on the construction, mining and catering sectors, where sophisticated management skills are not needed.

-Illegal investments were focused on sectors where technology levels were low, labor-forces and public funding high and foreign competition low, it added.
+Illegal investments were focused on sectors where technology levels were low, labour-forces and public funding high and foreign competition low, it added.

 Another study by anti-crime group SOS Impresa last year said organised crime generated annual turnover of about 140 billion euros, more than 13 times the Transcrime estimate. ($1 = 0.7521 euros) (Reporting By Stephen Jewkes; Editing by Andrew Heavens)